MAKE MONEY WITH STOCK PHOTOS – 8 BEST WEBSITES TO SELL PHOTOGRAPHY

 • Lifestyle.

-For recognizable people in your photos, they should sign a model release.
-If you can’t find models for your shoots, you can star yourself!
-Don’t worry if you’re shy, there’s plenty of poses you can take without showing your face.
+If your photos is going to contain recognizable people/faces, they should sign a model release.
+If you can’t find models for your shoots, you can always star yourself!
+Don’t worry if you’re shy, there are plenty of poses you can take without showing your face.

 8 Best Websites to Make Money with Stock Photos

-Here’s a list of great websites to sell photography, illustrations, and footage clips.
+With no further ado, here is a list of 8 great websites to sell photography, illustrations, and footage clips.

-Prices, terms, and conditions as of January 2019 (may be subject to change).
+(Prices, terms, and conditions may be subject to change).

 1. ADOBE STOCK